hznkyh/student-quiz-system/README.md

 >
 ```

-Once the port number is entered, the users default web browser will open and be directed to the login page.
+Once the port number is entered, the users default web browser will open and be directed to the login page where they can login.

+### Test Manager Supporting Files
+The test manager has a supporting `studentRecords.json` file which is used to store all student info.
+This is accessed and changed dynamically during Test Manager runtime.

 ## Client Webpage
-The client webpage is written in HTML, CSS and Javascript.
+The client webpage is written in HTML, CSS and Javascript and in its current implementation is run locally on the same machine as the TM.